Credit: PhotoMIX Company

 Since you’ll need to reliably pay back the funds you borrow, a lender will run a hard credit check that will impact your score.
 However, having the line of credit open will increase your available credit, so you will see some benefits to your score.

-Preventing Hard Inquiries
+Preventing Unauthorized Hard Inquiries

 Unless you never need to borrow money, chances are you’ll have a hard credit check at some point in your life.
 I’ve found it’s better to occasionally use credit to keep my credit history fairly active.
-The key is to be as strategic about it as possible, especially if you see a mortgage or car loan in your near future.
+The key is to be as strategic about it as possible, especially if you see a mortgage or car loan in the near future.

 Here are some tips to help you reduce the number of hard checks against your credit.